RatneshChauhan/springboot-react/README.md

  The build is minified and the filenames include the hashes.
  Your app is ready to be deployed!

+ Set up your favorite HTTP server and copy this build folder so that a visitor to your site is served index.html, and requests to static  paths like /static/js/main.<hash>.js are served with the contents of the /static/js/main.<hash>.js file.

 Static Server Deployment
 ========================
 For environments using Node, the easiest way to deploy it would be to install serve and let it handle the rest:

-<code>npm install -g serve
+<code>npm install -g serve</code>
-serve -s build</code>
+<code>serve -s build</code>

 The last command shown above will serve your static site on the port 5000.
 Like many of serve’s internal settings, the port can be adjusted using the -p or --port flags.

-Ohter Deployment Methods
+Other Deployment Methods
 ======================
 * You don’t necessarily need a static server in order to run a Create React App project in production.
 It works just as fine integrated into an existing dynamic one like Node with Express.
 * The choice of your server software isn’t important either.
 Since Create React App is completely platform-agnostic, there’s no need to explicitly use Node.

 The build folder with static assets is the only output produced by Create React App.
+Copy the build folder in your HTTP server and

 However this is not quite enough if you use client-side routing.
-Read the next section if you want to support URLs like /todos/42 in your single-page app.